-Clayton is currently employed as a Lecturer in Law at Nottingham Law School.
-This involves teaching undergraduate and postgraduate students, conducting research, and supervising undergraduate and postgraduate dissertations.
+Dr Clayton Ó Néill is a Lecturer in Law at Nottingham Law School.
+His role involves teaching undergraduate and postgraduate students, conducting research, and supervising undergraduate and postgraduate dissertations.
 Clayton teaches Medical Law, Criminal Law and the Law of Evidence.

 Clayton previously worked as a Tutor in Durham Law School from 2013 - 2016.
 He also worked as a part-time Lecturer in Law and Education at the National University of Ireland, Galway (St Angela’s College) in 2015/16.
 Clayton is a former deputy convenor of Durham CELLS (Centre for Ethics and Law in the Life Sciences).
-He had undertaken a PhD at Durham University, which is currently under examination.
+He was awarded a PhD from Durham University and passed his viva with no corrections.
 He was awarded a Durham Law School PGR Studentship to pursue this doctoral research.

-Clayton holds a first class honours LL.B.
-He was awarded a Universities Ireland Postgraduate Scholarship in order to complete an LL.M at Trinity College, Dublin.
+Clayton holds a first class honours LLB.
+He was awarded a Universities Ireland Postgraduate Scholarship in order to complete an LLM at Trinity College, Dublin.
 This scholarship was awarded by the joint Presidents of Irish Universities.
-He also graduated with a B.C.L. from the University of Oxford.
+He also graduated with a BCL from the University of Oxford.
 Clayton is a Fellow of the Higher Education Academy and a Member of the Society of Legal Scholars.
-He is also completing a Postgraduate Certificate in Academic Practice at Durham University.
+He was awarded a Postgraduate Certificate in Academic Practice (PGCAP) from Durham University.
 Clayton has presented conference papers in England and overseas.

 Ó Néill, Clayton (2015), ‘Review: Kerry Lynn Macintosh, Human Cloning: Four Fallacies and their Legal Consequences’, Medical Law Review 24 (1), 135-140.